P31D:

 Shuwen Dong, Scripps Institution of Oceanography, La Jolla, United States, Dave R Stegman, University of California San Diego, La Jolla, CA, United States and Nicolas Coltice, LGLTPE Laboratoire de Géologie de Lyon : Terre, Planètes et Environnement, Villeurbanne Cedex, France

-Jun Yang, Peking University, Department of Atmospheric and Oceanic Sciences, School of Physics, Beijing, China, Dorian S Abbot, University of Chicago, Department of the Geophysical Sciences, Chicago, IL, United States, Eric T Wolf, University of Colorado at Boulder, Atmospheric and Oceanic Sciences, Boulder, United States, Jeremy Leconte, LMD, CNRS, Paris, France, Paris, France, Timothy M Merlis, McGill University, Montreal, QC, Canada, Daniel D.B.
+Jun Yang, Peking University, Department of Atmospheric and Oceanic Sciences, School of Physics, Beijing, China, Dorian S Abbot, University of Chicago, Geophysical Sciences, Chicago, IL, United States, Eric T Wolf, University of Colorado at Boulder, Atmospheric and Oceanic Sciences, Boulder, United States, Jeremy Leconte, LMD, CNRS, Paris, France, Paris, France, Timothy M Merlis, McGill University, Montreal, QC, Canada, Daniel D.B.
 Koll, Peking University, Beijing, China, Dr. Colin Goldblatt, PhD, University of Victoria, School of Earth and Ocean Sciences, Victoria, BC, Canada, Feng Ding, University of Chicago, Chicago, IL, United States, Francois Forget, Laboratoire de Météorologie Dynamique UPMC, Paris, France and Brian Toon, University of Colorado at Boulder, ATOC/LASP, Boulder, CO, United States

 See more of: Planetary Sciences